-This guide tells you 5 ways to backup iPhone Photos on Mac (MacBook, iMac or Mac mini/Pro).
+This guide tells you 5 ways to backup iPhone Photos on Mac/PC.
 Some of them support backing up not only Camera Roll, but also Photo Stream and Albums.

-If you meet any situation mentioned above, it means that you should backup your camera roll photos from iPhone to computer.
+If you meet any situation mentioned below, it means that you should back up your camera roll photos from iPhone to computer.

-When it comes to backing up iPhone camera roll photos to computer, both of Windows users and Mac users have many choices.
-In this post we will focus on how to backup iPhone photos to Mac, and offer you 5 ways to backup camera roll photos from iPhone to Mac, including iPhoto, Preview, Image Capture, Aperture, and a totally new iPhone photo transfer – AnyTrans.
-(If you are Windows user, please refer to this guide - How to Backup Photos from iPhone to Windows Computer.)
+When it comes to backing up iPhone camera roll photos to computer, both Windows users and Mac users have many choices.
+In this post, we will focus on how to backup iPhone photos to Mac, and offer you 5 ways to backup camera roll photos from iPhone to Mac, including Photos app, Preview, Image Capture and AnyTrans for iOS.

 Must Read: How to Backup Contacts from iPhone to Mac >

 Besides Photos app and Preview, Image Capture also is a nice choice to import iPhone Photos to Mac.
 Contrary to Photos app and Preview, Image Capture’s icon is not placed in Launchpad directly，you need to open the Other firstly and move the icon of Image Capture to Launchpad, then you can run it now and backup iPhone photos to Mac with following the steps:

 Connect your iPhone to Mac and run Image Capture on your Mac > Select your iPhone from the Devices list > Set output folder for the Camera Roll Photos backup > Pick up the photos > Click Import (If you just transfer some photos) or Import All (If you choose all the photos).